LOCATION & PARKING

 You’re not obligated to finish your tattoo in one session if you’re struggling.

 Sometimes, we think we can sit longer for a tattoo than we actually can, and it’s really hard to know until you’re actually getting tattooed.
 There’s no pressure to finish your tattoo just because we have a long session booked.
 If you’re really starting to struggle, don’t hesitate to let me know.
 From there, we’ll make it to a good stopping point and book another session before you leave the shop.
-This generally happens the most with tattoos that are larger than “spread hand-sized” but not quite large scale work in which I definitively know it will be more than one session, or with placements that are difficult to sit for (ribs, stomach, neck to name a few).
 Alternately, I have limits as well and I’ll let you know if I’m starting to lose focus during a longer session so we can continue your piece in an additional appointment.

 TOUCH UPS